michel1991/ocp-java-11/advancedDesign/md/README.md

 The JDK contains a Java Virtual Machine (JVM) making option F correct and option E incorrect.
 The compiler creates bytecode making option C correct and option D incorrect.
 For more information, see Chapter 1.

-### What statements about executing the following code snippet are correct?
-System.console().readPassword()
-* A. It returns a String value.
-* B. A NullPointException will never be thrown at runtime.
-* C. It echoes each character to the screen as it is typed.
-* D. It is not any safer than using readLine().
-* E. It encrypts the bytes as they are entered.
-* F. None of the above.

-The readPassword() method retrieves a text value from the user without echoing the values to screen and returns a char[] instance, making options A and C incorrect.
-A NullPointerException may be thrown if the Console is not available, making option B incorrect.
-The readPassword() method is considered safer than using readLine() for protected data, in part because it prevents passwords from entering the string pool, making option D incorrect.
-Option E is also incorrect, as the method does not perform any kind of encryption.
-For these reasons, option F is correct

 ##### Which of the following statements about primitive
 ##### and reference types are correct?
 (Choose all that apply.)
 * A. char and byte are the same size.